-Following the signing of the memorandum, Ms. Ishikawa spoke about the role that TBC, as one of the largest employers in the private sector, plays in achieving the UN Sustainable Development Goals, including on gender equality: “Since 2020, UN Women and TBC have been actively cooperating in the sphere of engaging women and girls in information and communications technology.
+Following the adoption of the memorandum, Ms. Ishikawa spoke about the role that TBC, as one of the largest employers in the private sector, plays in achieving the UN Sustainable Development Goals, including the targets on gender equality: “Since 2020, UN Women and TBC have been actively cooperating in the sphere of engaging women and girls in information and communications technology.
 I am confident that this memorandum will further deepen and diversify our partnership.”

 As Mr. Butskhrikidze noted, the commitment to women’s rights and gender equality is an integral part of TBC’s corporate culture: “The strategic partnership based on common values and vision between TBC and UN Women is a good example of how two organizations support women’s economic empowerment.
 I am sure we will implement many interesting and useful initiatives together.”

-The memorandum is part of the Women in Economic Empowerment component of the “Good Governance for Gender Equality in Georgia” project, which is supported by the Government of Norway.
+The memorandum is one part of the Women in Economic Empowerment component of the “Good Governance for Gender Equality in Georgia” project, which is supported by the Government of Norway.